 : sued the ABC and former Victorian Labor Minister Steve Crabb over claims the NCA was investigating him shortly before the 1990 federal election.
 He also sued Paul Keating but this settled in another famous Kirribilli pact that involved a FIRB decision.
 Bob Ellis

-: the Labor troublemaker-general.
+: the late Labor troublemaker-general.
 A life member in the defamation Hall of Fame.
-A walking, talking, litigation.
-This from Goodbye Jerusalem
+Goodbye Jerusalem

-: the controversial Test cricket umpire sued former Test player Dean Jones for saying he'd sullied Australia's reputation during the chucking controversies involving Pakistan and Sri Lankan bowlers.
+: the former Test cricket umpire sued former Test player Dean Jones for saying he'd sullied Australia's reputation during the chucking controversies involving Pakistan and Sri Lankan bowlers.
 James Erskine

-: sued Emma Tom and Fairfax for her pithy piece a few years back describing him as a hit man.
+: sued Emma Tom and Fairfax for a piece describing him as a hit man.
 Was said to have involved a large settlement but this didn't stop The Australian

 : the rugby league player sued Packer's magazine HQ